emiirsahin/COMP416-P1-Number-Guessing/README.md

 * Client’s guess is received, formatted and tokenized.

-* The Euclidean distances (The exact distances aren’t necessary as the smaller number will also have a smaller square root.) are compared and the appropriate 'result' is transmitted to the client.
+* The Euclidean distances (The exact distances aren’t necessary as the smaller number will also have a smaller square root.) are compared and the appropriate `result` is transmitted to the client.

-* The 'result' is a 2-digit number used to transmit round info.
+* The `result` is a 2-digit number used to transmit round info.
 The tens represent the current round and the ones represent the winner of the current round.

-* After all 3 rounds are concluded the 'gameResult' is sent to the client to announce the conclusion.
+* After all 3 rounds are concluded the `gameResult` is sent to the client to announce the conclusion.

-* The 'gameResult' is a single digit number representing the conclusion of the entire game.
+* The `gameResult` is a single digit number representing the conclusion of the entire game.